Evobolics/EvoAssembly/README.md

 * no p-invoke support yet
 * assembly and module attributes not supported
 * modifiers not supported
-* structs possibly not marke with the correct size
+* structs possibly not marked with the correct size

 ## Limitations